Late

 Crispy BBQ Tofu Wrap with Red Cabbage Slaw and Roasted Yellow Potatoes

-Jasmine Rice with Red Beans, Sweet Corn, & Tomato Jalapeño Salsa
+Jasmine Rice with Red Beans, Sweet Corn, & Tomato-Jalapeño Salsa

 Smoky Sweet Potato Chili with Black Beans, Sweet Corn, & Late Summer Tomatoes

-Garden Basil Pesto Pasta with Cherry Tomatoes
+Garden Basil Pesto Pasta with Garden Cherry Tomatoes

 Oatmeal with Orchard Apples, Maple Syrup, and Cinnamon